DeBusk College of Osteopathic Medicine

 Generally, policies will follow existing LMU policies for master’s degree programs with any differences for this degree program noted in this catalog.
 Any specific differences among the three major tracks of this master’s degree are included below.

-Former DCOM students who seek admission must submit an additional letter of recommendation from a faculty member or administrator from that specific LMU professional program.
+Former professional students who seek admission, must submit an additional letter of recommendation from a faculty member or administrator from that specific, professional program.
 These must be submitted through the Master of Science admissions process.
-Students who have been dismissed from another professional program are ineligible for Provisional Acceptance to the DCOM-DO program.
+Students who have been dismissed from a professional program are ineligible for Provisional Acceptance to the DCOM-DO program.

 All application materials must be submitted through Postbac CAS, and a secondary application through LMU must be completed.
 Each applicant is evaluated holistically by considering each required element of the application package including video conference interview, science course GPA, cumulative GPA, letters of recommendation, and standardized test scores.

 A. A completed bachelor’s degree from an institution with regional accreditation or equivalent verification in the case of international degrees.
-Degrees from foreign countries must follow LMU’s policies for certifying international degrees and/or credit.
+Degrees from foreign countries must follow LMU’s undergraduate policies for certifying international degrees and/or credit.
 Any transcripts from institutions located outside of the United States must be evaluated by World Education Services (WES) prior to submission to Postbac CAS.
 Official transcripts from all Colleges or Universities where credits were attempted must be sent and verified by Postbac CAS and the secondary application must be completed before an interview is granted.
-International degrees may not accepted by LMU - DeBusk College of Osteopathic Medicine - Doctor of Osteopathy program.
+International degrees may not be accepted by LMU-DeBusk College of Osteopathic Medicine - Doctor of Osteopathy (DO) program.

 Minimum undergraduate course work in the natural sciences and mathematics: